Teaching - Science, Earth/Space Science Emphasis

 field course in West Texas and New Mexico

-What jobs can you get with a teaching - science, earth/space science emphasis degree from UWEC?
+What can I do with a teaching - science, earth/space science emphasis degree from UWEC?

 Graduates of the teaching - science, earth/space science emphasis bachelor's degree leave well-prepared to inspire, motivate and educate the next generation.
 Upon completion of the program, you will be certified to teach any science course in grades 4-12 in a regular education setting, including biology, physics, chemistry and general science.
 You will also have special expertise and in-depth knowledge of earth science, space science, geology, oceanography, astronomy and meteorology.